mateedo/mateedo/README.md

 Hi my name is Mateo Shkodra

-I like doing math and compettive programming
+I like doing math and competitive programming